I. DEFINING THE RESEARCH PAPER

 A literary research paper- unlike a research paper on abortion or euthanasia-focuses on critically analyzing/interpreting the meaning of literature.
 Plus, the term "research" implies incorporating research from reputable secondary sources into the research paper.
 In short, students will be analyzing/interpreting a piece (or several pieces) of literature and supporting their analysis with "research."

-The research paper must be at least eight (8) pages in length, and it must adhere to MLA standards and guidelines.
+The research paper must be at least six to eight (6-8 full pages) in length, and it must adhere to MLA standards and guidelines.
 Further, include a minimum of seven (7) sources in your paper, six (6) of which must be considered "secondary sources" (explained below), and it must include a "Works Cited" page.

 II.
 GETTING STARTED

 The first step is to decide which author (or authors) to use for this assignment.
 Make selections from any of the authors discussed in class this semester, and texts from your chosen author (or authors) that were not included on the syllabus.